chevereto/v3-docs/setup/server/updating.md

-# Updating
+# Server Updating

 This section outlines the update process required to upgrade to V3 from old releases (V3.X).

 ::: danger
-* Always check that your server meets the [requirements](../setup/system/requirements.md) for running the target release to update.
+* Always check that your server meets the [requirements](../system/requirements.md) for running the target release to update.
 * Make sure to always have a working backup of your database and your code modifications (if any).
 Keep in mind that after the update you will need to re-apply your modifications.
 :::